-Cancun is where I first landed.
+The first stop in my year ling backpacking trip was Cancun, where I landed from Manchester.
 When I thought of the Yucatan, I imagined I was going to see uncontaminated white beaches, blue seas, Mayan ruins and amazing wildlife.

 However, the Riviera Maya capital is famous to be more like a party city, with clubs, salsa bars and shopping centres, and less like an uncontaminated paradise.
 Nevertheless, it could still be worth paying a short visit to try one of the best burritos ever and see iguanas walking freely in the streets.
 Moreover, you will probably need to fly into here to move on to your next destination, so you may as well take advantage of the time you have here.